FDio/csit/docs/job_specs/mrr_daily/vpp-2n-clx.md

 1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
 2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
 4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-##### dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-##### dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-##### eth-l2xcbase-eth-2vhostvr1024-1vm
-1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2vhostvr1024-1vm
-2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2vhostvr1024-1vm
-4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2vhostvr1024-1vm
-##### eth-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
-1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
-2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
-4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
-##### dot1q-l2xcbase-eth-2vhostvr1024-1vm
-1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2xcbase-eth-2vhostvr1024-1vm
-2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2xcbase-eth-2vhostvr1024-1vm
-4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2xcbase-eth-2vhostvr1024-1vm
-##### dot1q-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
-1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
-2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
-4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND dot1q-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
 ### mellanox-cx556a
 #### rdma-core
 ##### eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm